Dental practice videos—how much should they cost a dentist?

 - Must be a marketing expert.
 If the reason you’re having a video filmed at all is to drive in patients, don’t hire a video professional who knows less about marketing than you do.

-- Offers a money-back guarantee on the finished product and the service she/he provides.
+- Offers a real money-back guarantee on the finished product and the service she/he provides.
+I do.
+I wish other video production companies did as well (not the “I’ll work with you until I get it right.”)

 - Has a track record of being professional, responsive, and reliable.
 You’re too busy to waste time and energy babysitting vendors.